tlslink/anylink-client/README.md

 ## AnyLink Secure Client

 This is an SSL VPN client that supports OpenConnect or Cisco's AnyConnect [SSL VPN Protocol](https://datatracker.ietf.org/doc/html/draft-mavrogiannopoulos-openconnect-03).
+It use [vpnagent](https://github.com/tlslink/vpnagent) as the core to communicate with the server.

 Currently the following servers are supported,